Top Banks in Costa Rica

-International financial group Citibank founded Citi Costa Rica in 1968.
-The bank is known for its expertise in several banking services, including foreign exchange, corporate and institutional internet services.
-Citi Costa Rica is also the only bank in the country to offer Global Wealth Management service with local advice to clients.
+International financial group, Citibank, founded Citi Costa Rica in 1968.
+The bank is known for its expertise in several banking services, including foreign exchange, corporate, and institutional internet services.
+Citi Costa Rica is also the only one of the banks in Costa Rica to offer Global Wealth Management service with local advice to clients.
 In 2008, the bank formed a Shared Service Center in Costa Rica, making Citi Costa Rica a leader in providing corporate banking solutions.

-With headquarters in Escazú, Banco Promerica de Costa Rica, S.A. provides a wide range of financial products and services such as savings, mortgage, insurance, foreign trade, foreign exchange and local and international transfers.
+With headquarters in Escazú, Banco Promerica de Costa Rica, S.A. provides a wide range of financial products and services such as savings, mortgages, insurance, foreign trade, foreign exchange, and local and international transfers.
 It also offers tax collection and payment, tariff, and e-factoring services.
 It is a subsidiary of Promerica Financial Corporation.

 Banco BAC San Jose is a financial institution that is part of the BAC International Bank group, providing electronic and financial banking services including current and savings accounts, advance wage payments, credit, and insurance.
 The bank is based in San José.

 Headquartered in San Jose, Banco Bct S.A. was established in 1983.
 The bank operates as a subsidiary of Corporación BCT S.A., providing a range of financial products and services across the country.
-In 2000, it acquired Corporación Bancomer and expanded the banking solutions being offered in the country.
+In 2000, it acquired Corporación Bancomer and expanded the banking solutions it offers in the country.

 In 2007, Banco Bct purchased Compañía Financiera de Londres, allowing the bank to further increase the number of its financial offerings to its clients.